i998/NKK_SmartDisplayLCD/README.md

 With minimal changes in configuration settings it shall suppot other LCD resolutions if required.

 The library supports:
-  1. Two image formats:
+ 1.Two image formats:
-    -Normal GFX  (first pixel is top left corner, represented by bit0 in the first byte) -Native NKK  (first pixel is top right corner, represented by bit7 in the first byte, as per NKK specs)
+ - Normal GFX  (first pixel is top left corner, represented by bit0 in the first byte)
+ - Native NKK  (first pixel is top right corner, represented by bit7 in the first byte, as per NKK specs)
-  2. Landscape (64x32) and Portrait (32x64) display configurations
+ - Landscape (64x32) and Portrait (32x64) display configurations
-  3. Two formats for background colour - three bytes RGB format and native NKK format (RRGGBBxx)
+ - Two formats for background colour - three bytes RGB format and native NKK format (RRGGBBxx)
-  4. A rotation of an image by 180 degrees to accommodate different possible footprints of an NKK device on your pcb.
+ - A rotation of an image by 180 degrees to accommodate different possible footprints of an NKK device on your pcb.

 ## Library usage:
 1. Create a NKK_SmartDisplayLCD object.
 At this step specify:

-    w: The NKK LCD screen width in pixels.
-Maximum w is  256 and  Maximum w*h/8  = 65535 for this library code.
+ - w: The NKK LCD screen width in pixels.
+Maximum w is  256 and  Maximum w x h/8  = 65535 for this library code.
-	h: The NKK LCD screen height in pixels  Maximum h is  256 and  Maximum w*h/8  = 65535 for this library code.
+ - h: The NKK LCD screen height in pixels  Maximum h is  256 and  Maximum w x h/8  = 65535 for this library code.
-    isRotate180:  A flag to indicate that the picture need to be rotated by 180 degrees to accommodate different possible footprints of an NKK device on your pcb.
+ - isRotate180:  A flag to indicate that the picture need to be rotated by 180 degrees to accommodate different possible footprints of an NKK device on your pcb.
 Applied just before the picture is uploaded to the NKK device by the *display()* or *display_NKK()* functions.
-    cspin: Slave Select(Chip Select) signal  (to allow use more than one NKK device with their own SS signals).
+ - cspin: Slave Select(Chip Select) signal  (to allow use more than one NKK device with their own SS signals).
-	freqSPI: SPI frequency, Hz.
+ - freqSPI: SPI frequency, Hz.
-	pointer: A reference (pointer) to native SPI object which handles SPI communications.
+ - pointer: A reference (pointer) to native SPI object which handles SPI communications.

 2. Execute *begin()* method.
 That would start SPI interface and reset the NKK device.